poy4n/WarmUps/README.md

-## A collection of daily coding exercises as part of Software Engineering course at General Assembly.
+## a collection of daily coding exercises as part of Software Engineering course at General Assembly.